littlebits/cloud-client-api-http/README.md

 api.output('foobar2')
 // The device_id can also be specified as the
-// first argument (oh, and here now the default device_id
+// first argument (overriding defaults, not mutating),
-// of 'foobar' is overriden), allowing the second argument
+// allowing the second argument to focus on
-// to focus on your payload...
+// your payload...

 api.output('foobar2', { percent: 50, durationMs: 5000 })
 // like so :).
 Of course you can work with objects only